KI-Campus/DataTasks/README.md

 # DataTasks
-This is the repo for the KIC data tasks
+This is the repo for the KIC public data tasks - datasets, Python scripts & co.